AbhinavA10/AbhinavA10.github.io/README.md

 ## Build Instructions
 Do not edit any html files.
 These are built using Gulp.
 Only edit `.njk` files

-After updating njk file, run the following to build website:
+After updating njk file, run the following to build and serve the website locally:
 - `npm run start`

+To build the site, without serving locally, run:
+- `npm run build`

 ## Sources